1-877-929-7245

 Day 9 - Homeward bound

 From the burnished hues of the White Mountains and its heritage railroads in the north to the serene coasts in the south, New England has revealed its enchanting nature and captivating history in breathtaking style.
+Our journey has taken us from the bustling metropolis of Boston to North Conway and Portland.
+En route, we have uncovered iconic scenery on the Kancamagus Highway, delved into Salem's past, and basked in some exquisite coastal communities.

 Additional information